hyunjunian/Poor-Charlie-s-Almanack/en.md

 There’s another saying that comes from Pascal that I’ve always considered one of the really accurate observations in the history of thought.
 Pascal said, “The mind of man at one and the same time is both the glory and the shame of the universe.”
 And that’s exactly right.
 It has this enormous power.
 However, it also has these standard misfunctions that often cause it to reach wrong conclusions.
 It also makes man extraordinarily subject to manipulation by others.
 For example, roughly half of the army of Adolf Hitler was composed of believing Catholics.
 Given enough clever psychological manipulation, what human beings will do is quite interesting.

-> “The mind of man at one and the same time is both the glory and the shame of the universe.”
->

 Personally, I’ve gotten so that I now use a kind of two-track analysis.
 First, what are the factors that really govern the interests involved, rationally considered?
 And second, what are the subconscious influences where the brain, at a subconscious level, is automatically doing these things—which, by and large, are useful but which often misfunction?
 One approach is rationality, the way you’d work out a bridge problem: by evaluating the real interests, the real probabilities, and so forth.
 And the other is to evaluate the psychological factors that cause subconscious conclusions, many of which are wrong.

 Now we come to another, somewhat less reliable form of human wisdom: microeconomics.
 Here I find it quite useful to think of a free market economy—or a partly free market economy—as sort of the equivalent of an ecosystem.

 This is a very unfashionable way of thinking because early in the days after Darwin came along, people like the robber barons assumed that the doctrine of the survival of the fittest authenticated them as deserving power—you know, “I’m the richest.
 Therefore, I’m the best.
 God’s in his heaven,” etc. And that reaction of the robber barons was so irritating to people that it made it unfashionable to think of an economy as an ecosystem.
 But the truth is that it is a lot like an ecosystem.
 And you get many of the same results.
 Just as in an ecosystem, people who narrowly specialize can get terribly good at occupying some little niche.
 Just as animals flourish in niches, people who specialize in the business world—and get very good because they specialize—frequently find good economics that they wouldn’t get any other way.

-> Just as animals flourish in niches, people who specialize in the business world frequently find good economics that they wouldn’t get any other way.
->

 And once we get into microeconomics, we get into the concept of advantages of scale.
 Now we’re getting closer to investment analysis, because in terms of which businesses succeed and which businesses fail, advantages of scale are ungodly important.